mudit023/templates/MCQ-Quiz-App/README.md

-Animated Newsletter - A simple animated newsletter for your website
+MCQ-Auiz-App - A simple template for quiz website

 ## Table of contents